 Regular Show's first season episode "The Unicorns Have Got to Go" has never been shown in several Eastern and Central European countries, such as Poland, Hungary and Romania.
 The reason for its exclusion is unknown.

-It has also been rarely aired in the U.S. as well, though the reasoning behind it could be because of the crude humor that was a little too [adult swim] for Cartoon Network (Mordecai drinking "unicorn slop," the unicorns pissing on the lawn, and the unicorns farting in Rigby's face).
+It has also been rarely aired in the U.S., though the reasoning behind it could be because of the crude humor that was a little too [adult swim] for Cartoon Network (Mordecai drinking "unicorn slop," the unicorns pissing on the lawn, and the unicorns farting in Rigby's face).
 It was later included on The Complete First and Second Seasons DVD.

-Likewise, none of the Halloween specials have ever been shown in some of those regions.
+Likewise, the Halloween specials have also been ignored in those regions, up until the 2014 Halloween season.

 Although the thirteen episodes of the 1975 BBC animated series Bod are still readily available, its companion series, Alberto Frog and his Amazing Animal Band, was not so fortunate.
 A victim of the 1993 children's television purge (see Live-Action TV for details), only five episodes of the original thirteen are known to survive; they were released on the Bod DVD collection in 2004.